lpdevs/long-haul/_posts/2017-03-17-create-desktop-entry-for-an-application-ubuntu.md

   For now, everything is alright.

 ### Step 3: (Optional) Set permissions
   ```
   sudo chmod 644 /usr/share/applications/androidstudio.desktop
   sudo chown root:root /usr/share/applications/androidstudio.desktop
   ```

 It is easy, right?
-If you have some questions, feel free to ask me!
+If you have some questions, feel free to ask me! <br />LP Devs.

- Sincere,
- Pham Van Lam